 Achieving durable and ambitious federal climate action is within sight.
 We can cut the pollution that worsens the climate crisis—especially in overburdened communities—rebuild our economy, and create new jobs through both congressional and administrative actions.

-We need President Biden to use every authority he has to meet his commitment to cut carbon pollution in half by 2030.
-That means the Environmental Protection Agency, the Department of Energy, the Department of Interior, and other federal agencies must set strong standards to clean up power plants, transportation, and other pollution.
-Setting strong solutions for pollution will protect our health and environment, advance environmental justice in traditionally overburdened communities, and accelerate the transition to clean energy like wind, solar, and other renewables to power America into the future.
+We need President Biden to use every authority he has to meet his commitment to cut climate pollution in half by 2030.
+That means the Environmental Protection Agency, the Department of Energy, and other federal agencies must set strong standards to clean up power plants, transportation, and other sources of pollution.
+Implementing strong solutions for pollution will protect our health and environment, advance environmental justice in traditionally overburdened communities, and accelerate the transition to clean energy sources like wind and solar to power America into the future.